TSX-V: ROCK Last: $0.03 Change: 0.00 OTCQB: RRRLF Last: $0.02 Change: 0.00

 Copper Fundamentals:

-Electric vehicles: According to a report commissioned by the International Copper Association (ICA) for IDTechEx, the number of roadworthy electric and hybrid vehicles is expected to reach 27 million by 2027.
+Electric vehicles: A battery electric vehicle requires 2.5 times more copper than a standard internal combustion engine vehicle.
+Much of that is in the electric motor, some in the battery.
+According to a report commissioned by the International Copper Association (ICA) for IDTechEx, the number of roadworthy electric and hybrid vehicles is expected to reach 27 million by 2027.
 Compared to the internal combustion engine, battery-powered vehicles require approximately more than 130 pounds of copper.
 So, all of those electric and hybrid vehicles add up to 600,000 tons of additional copper demand by 2027.

-Global electrification: According to a 2017 study by the International Energy Agency (IEA), sectors previously confined to fossil fuels are becoming increasingly electrified.
-The result is millions of new appliances, air conditioners, refrigerators, and vehicles in need of power.
+Global electrification: Electricity is central to many parts of life in modern societies and will become even more so as its role in transport and heating expands through technologies such as electric vehicles and heat pumps.
 Much of that power will be carried and distributed by copper.
 Including all of the global request for renewable energy, this demand will only surge further for wind farms and solar energy systems.

 Sources: